lucascaires/wat-theme/README.md

 WordPress + Alpine.JS + TailwindCSS starter theme

 # How to install
-Clone this repo, change the folder name to your project theme name
+Clone this repo, change the folder name to your project theme name, update style.css with your theme information and start to customize.

 # Install dependencies